tldr-pages/tldr/pages/common/bash-it.md

 # bash-it

-> Bash-it is a collection of community Bash commands and scripts for Bash 3.2+.
+> A collection of community Bash commands and scripts for Bash 3.2+.
 > More information: <https://bash-it.readthedocs.io/en/latest/>.

-- Update Bash-it version to the latest stable/development one:
+- Update Bash-it to the latest stable/development version:

 `bash-it update {{stable|dev}}`